a bowl with date paste

 Dani

 Learn how to make creamy, naturally sweet date paste in just minutes.
-It's naturally gluten-free, dairy-free and perfect for refined-sugar substitution in baking, smoothies, and snacks.
+It's naturally very sweet, perfect for refined-sugar substitution in baking, smoothies, and snacks.

 No ratings yet